Disease Guide ·Legg-Calve-Perthes Disease ·2026

 One-Time vs Chronic

-The good news: Legg-Calve-Perthes is typically a one-time surgical fix.
-Unlike chronic conditions, there's no ongoing treatment to worry about.
+Legg-Calve-Perthes is typically a one-time surgical fix with no ongoing treatment.
 Post-surgical physical therapy is usually covered as part of the claim.

 🇺🇸 US Pet Insurance Guide